Understanding Intrinsic Robustness Using Label Uncertainty: Measuring Concentration with Label Uncertainty Constraints

 \end{theorem}

-Theorem \ref{thm:generalization lu} further implies the generalization of concentration under label uncertainty constraints.
-To be more specific, Theorem \ref{sec:proof generalization concentration}, proved in Appendix \ref{sec:proof generalization concentration}, shows that the optimal value of the empirical label uncertainty constrained concentration problem \eqref{eq:empirical opt concentration label uncertainty} is close to the actual concentration, if both $\cG$ and the collection of its $\epsilon$-expansions $\cG_\epsilon = \{\cE_\epsilon: \cE\in\cG\}$ are not too complex.
+\begin{remark} Theorem \ref{thm:generalization lu} implies the generalization of concentration under label uncertainty constraints (see Theorem \ref{thm:generalization concentration} for a formal argument of this and its proof in Appendix \ref{sec:proof generalization concentration}).
+If we choose $\cG$ and the collection of its $\epsilon$-expansions, $\cG_\epsilon = \{\cE_\epsilon: \cE\in\cG\}$, in a careful way that both of their complexities are small, then with high probability, the empirical label uncertainty constrained concentration will be close to the actual concentration when the search space is restricted to $\cG$.